bleneauq/Options-hedging-application/README.md

 # Options-hedging-application
-Forward/backtesting grpc client/server tool for Basket option hedging to evaluate some systematic strategies in C#
+Forward/backtesting grpc client/server tool for Basket option hedging to evaluate some systematic strategies in C#/.NET